mrkkrp/markkarpov.com/post/existential-quantification.md

 Here are the key things:

-* A variable is *universally quantified* when the consumer of expression it appears in can choose what it will be.
+* A variable is *universally quantified* when the consumer of the expression it appears in can choose what it will be.
-* A variable is *existentially quantified* when the consumer of expression it appears in have to deal with the fact that the choice was made for him.
+* A variable is *existentially quantified* when the consumer of the expression it appears in have to deal with the fact that the choice was made for him.

 Both universally and existentially quantified variables are introduced with `forall`.
 There is no `exists` in Haskell.
 In fact, it's not necessary.

 A few examples should help:

-* In the function `myPrettyPrinter` above, for consumer of `myPrettyPrinter` `a` is universally quantified (we can choose what the type will be)
+* In the function `myPrettyPrinter` above, for consumers of `myPrettyPrinter` `a` is universally quantified (we can choose what the type will be)
 * …while `b` is existentially quantified (we have to be prepared to deal with any `b` that will be given to the callback).
 * *Inside* the body of `myPrettyPrinter` `a` is existentially quantified